charlesbrandt/public/system/network.md

 If your VPN server will be responding via a NAT'd IP address, use that when configuring the VPN's "IPv4 or IPv6 public address" so clients know where to go to contact the server.

+Similarly, it can be good to call the "WireGuard interface name" something other than 'wg0', otherwise you may end up with a lot of 'wg0' interfaces and not be sure what server those are being routed through.
+Note: dashes do not appear to be supported here.

+For 'Server WireGuard IPv4', I like to use the last octet of the server's IP to provide further clues where the traffic is being routed through.
+For example: 10.81.81.1

+Jot down the Server WireGuard port somewhere -- you'll need to configure your router to forward traffic to the server for that port.

+Choose some real DNS servers that are available for you to use.

 At the end of the process, the script will ask you for the name of the **clients** that will be connecting to the VPN.
 These names need to be less than 15 characters.
 It will also create a QR code in the terminal (cool!)

 Note where the config is saved for transfer to the clients.
 From the client: